 Carol-lynn’s designs often illustrate a variation on a theme using new and recycled sterling silver, new and recycled karat gold, gems and stones, and Tyvek.

 Using metal and gemstones, she creates jewelry that harkens to a romantic past.
 Using embossed patterns from an antique die, she transports the wearer to the flourishes of the late 1800s with a modern edge to adorn the feminine self.

-I also create wearable and durable jewelry with Tyvek, a plastic paper-like product, generating visual and tactile forms inspired by my love of books and forms found in the natural world.
-Tyvek, is a plastic product that feels as delicate as paper, but is far more durable.
-It is in the duality of this material that I yearn to find a balance between durability and ephemeral-seeming and between intentionality and spontaneity in design and form.
+Using Tyvek, a plastic paper-like product, she creates visual and tactile jewelry inspired by her love of books and forms found in the natural world.
+Tyvek feels as delicate as paper, but is far more durable.
+It is in the duality of this material that she yearns to find a balance between durability and ephemeral-seeming and between intentionality and spontaneity in design and form.